 We invite you to watch their captivating videos and actively engage with their content, including their social media links above.
 Liking, commenting, and sharing their work goes a long way in fueling their creative fire.

-We're also inviting you to explore any sponsorships and partnerships highlighted in the video descriptions above or directly in the YouTube.
+We're also inviting you to explore any sponsorships and partnerships highlighted in the video description of "Global Sailing Highlights World on Water June 14.24 Americas Cup, New York-Vendee finish, 52 Newport", or directly on YouTube.
 By considering their offerings or purchasing services and items, you not only support World On Water but also the brands and collaborators they're associated with.

 Thank you for being a part of our community and supporting the creators we cherish.
 Your time and support truly matter!